-As the options are effectively nil-cost options the expected volatility and risk free rate does not impact the fair value under the Black Scholes model and therefor been excluded from the model inputs.
-The share options are granted with a number of non-market performance conditions relating to achievement of specific performance milestones for the Group as set out above.
+As the options are effectively nil-cost options, the expected volatility and risk-free rate does not impact the fair value under the Black Scholes model and therefore has been excluded from the inputs into the model.
+The share options are granted with a number of non-market performance conditions that relate to achievement of specific performance milestones for the Group as set out above.
 In addition, the option holders must continue to provide consulting services to the Group as at the vesting date.
-Such conditions are not taken into account in the grant date value measurements of services received.
-The achievement of the non-market performance conditions are estimated by management to determine expected vesting period over which to spread the equity-settled share-based payment charge.
+Such conditions are not considered in the fair value measurement on the grant date but to estimate the expected vesting period over which the equity-settled share-based payment charged to profit or loss.
 As at year end the expected vesting date of each tranche of options is between 30 June 2020 and 31 December 2021 resulting in a weighted average option life of 2.4 years.